gregplaysguitar/django-trolley/readme.markdown

         def __unicode__(self):
             return 'Additional detail for %s' % (unicode(self.order))

    Note that in this case you'll need to add `'cart_helpers'` to your `INSTALLED_APPS` setting in order for django to generate the db tables.

+3) A `get_add_form` function, which takes a product instance and should return a form class for adding the product to the cart.
+For example,

+    from cart.forms import AddToCartForm

+    def get_add_form(product):
+        class AddForm(AddToCartForm):
+            ...

+        return AddForm